wavesplatform/anonymous-transactions-prototype/README.md

 ```
 struct utxo {
    balance:uint64
-   secret:uint160
-   owner:uint208
-   salt:uint80
+   pubkey:uint253
+   secret:uint153
 }
 ```

 Hashes are computed at bn254 curve and presented inside dataset of dApp at Waves blockchain in mapping `hash("U"+utxo) => {true|false}`

-Secrets are special codes, allowing us to spend UTXOs.
-If we spend the UTXO, we do not publish, which utxo is spent, but we publish the secret of spent UTXO at the blockchain.
-To protect from frontrun attack we need to keep separate independet set of spent secrets for each user (in mapping `hash("S"+sender+secret) => {true|false}`).
+Nullifiers are special codes, allowing us to spend UTXOs.
+If we spend the UTXO, we do not publish, which utxo is spent, but we publish the nullifier of spent UTXO at the blockchain.  `nullifier = hash(privkey, secret)`.

+To protect from frontrun attack we need to keep separate independet set of spent nullifiers.

-When we publish transfer or withdrawal, we need to check, that all affected UTXOs belong to sender and the secrets are not spent.
+When we publish transfer or withdrawal, we need to check, that all affected UTXOs belong to sender and the nullifiers are not spent.

 ## Actions